 assert result is None # Allows execution

-See modules/testing-hooks.md for comprehensive testing strategies.
+See modules/testing-hooks.md for detailed testing strategies.

 For detailed guidance on specific topics: